HPCBio/Data-Management/lessons/02-data-analysis.md

 ## FASTQC

-* We need to amend these issues so we get the best possible alignment
+* We need to fix these issues so we get the best possible alignment
 * Once the trimmers have been used, it is best to rerun the data through FastQC to check the resulting data.

 ---

 ## Exercise: Run FASTQC

 Make sure you are running an interactive job!
+If not:

 ```bash
 $ qsub -I -q classroom